-In relation to each member state of the EEA (each a "Relevant State"), no Units, Ordinary Shares or Warrants have been offered or will be offered pursuant to the Offering to the public in that Relevant State prior to the publication of a prospectus in relation to the Units, Ordinary Shares or Warrants which has been approved by the competent authority in that Relevant State or, where appropriate, approved in another Relevant State and notified to the competent authority in that Relevant State, all in accordance with the Prospectus Regulation, except that the Units, Ordinary Shares or Warrants may be offered to the public in that Relevant State at any time to any legal entity which is a qualified investor as defined under Article 2 of the Prospectus Regulation, provided that no such offer of the Units, Ordinary Shares or Warrants shall require the Company or the Sole Global Coordinator to publish a prospectus pursuant to Article 3 of the Prospectus Regulation or supplement a prospectus pursuant to Article 23 of the Prospectus Regulation.
+In relation to each member state of the EEA (each, an "EEA Member State"), no Units, Ordinary Shares or Warrants have been offered or will be offered pursuant to the Offering to the public in that EEA Member State, except that the Units, Ordinary Shares or Warrants may be offered to the public in that EEA Member State at any time to any legal entity which is a qualified investor as defined in Article 2 of the Prospectus Regulation, provided that no such offer of Units, Ordinary Shares, or Warrants shall require the Company to publish a prospectus pursuant to Article 3 of the Prospectus Regulation or supplement a prospectus pursuant to Article 23 of the Prospectus Regulation.

-Accordingly any person making or intending to make any offer within a Relevant State of Units, Ordinary Shares or Warrants which are the subject of the Offering contemplated in this Prospectus may only do so in circumstances in which no obligation arises for the Company, the Sole Global Coordinator, the Stabilising Manager, the Financial Adviser or the Listing and Paying Agent to publish a prospectus pursuant to Article 3 of the Prospectus Regulation or supplement a prospectus pursuant to Article 23 of the Prospectus Regulation, in each case, in relation to such Offering.
-None of the Company, the Sole Global Coordinator, the Stabilising Manager, the Financial Adviser or the Listing and Paying Agent has authorised, nor do they authorise, the making of any offer of Units, Ordinary Shares or Warrants in circumstances in which an obligation arises for the Company, the Sole Global Coordinator or the Listing and Paying Agent to publish or supplement a prospectus for such offer.
+Accordingly any person making or intending to make any offer within an EEA Member State of Units, Ordinary Shares or Warrants which are the subject of the Offering contemplated in this Prospectus may only do so in circumstances in which no obligation arises for the Company, the Joint Global Coordinators, the Stabilising Manager, the Financial Adviser or the Listing and Paying Agent to publish a prospectus pursuant to Article 3 of the Prospectus Regulation or supplement a prospectus pursuant to Article 23 of the Prospectus Regulation, in each case, in relation to such Offering.
+None of the Company, the Joint Global Coordinators, the Stabilising Manager, the Financial Adviser or the Listing and Paying Agent has authorised, nor do they authorise, the making of any offer of Units, Ordinary Shares or Warrants in circumstances in which an obligation arises for the Company, the Joint Global Coordinators, the Stabilising Manager, the Financial Adviser or the Listing and Paying Agent to publish or supplement a prospectus for such offer.

-For the purposes of this provision, the expression an "offer to the public" in relation to the Units, Ordinary Shares or Warrants in any Relevant State means the communication in any form and by any means of sufficient information on the terms of the offer and any Units, Ordinary Shares or Warrants to be offered so as to enable an investor to decide to purchase or subscribe for the Units, Ordinary Shares or Warrants and the expression "Prospectus Regulation" means Regulation (EU) 2017/1129.
+For the purposes of this provision, the expression an "offer to the public" in relation to any offer of Units, Ordinary Shares or Warrants in any EEA Member State means the communication in any form and by any means of sufficient information on the terms of the offer and any Units, Ordinary Shares or Warrants to be offered so as to enable an investor to decide to purchase or subscribe for the Units, Ordinary Shares or Warrants and the expression "Prospectus Regulation" means Regulation (EU) 2017/1129.